 In Ayurveda, food allergy, sensitivity and intolerance are listed under Asatmaya.

-These are 8 most common types of food allergies.
+These are the 8 most common types of food allergies.
 In Ayurveda, it is said that each dosha type is more susceptible to a particular food intolerance.
-For example, person having Vatadosha, known as Vishamagni will cause a negative reaction after eating non-vegetarian food such as meat etc. and causes bloating, gas and constipation.
+For example, person having Vatadosha, known as Vishamagni will cause a negative reaction after eating non-vegetarian food such as meat, etc., and causes bloating, gas, and constipation.

 If dosha and digestive fire is in the balanced state, then that particular food can be consumed without any negative effect.